heropotato/LeetCode/README.md

 LeetCode solutions
 ------------------
-### [LeetCode Online Judgement][onlineJudgement] solutions in Java
+### [LeetCode Online Judge][onlineJudge] solutions in Java
 LeetCode online judgement is considered as an effective way of preparing technically coding interviews in general.
-Some of solutions have been inspired/regarding others' contributions on web.
+Some of solutions have been inspired by and have been learned from others' contributions on web.

 Check the `src` folder for source code details.